 As soon as you apply and are accepted for Professional Membership with CCPA, you can begin submitting documents toward a certification application.
 Document collection time ranges vary from applicant to applicant, depending on how long it may take to complete and submit all required documents.

 Once all documents have been received and processed, the file will then be sent to the Registrar for evaluation.
-The Registrar’s evaluation takes approximately 8 weeks.
+The Registrar’s evaluation takes approximately 8 business weeks.
 The outcome is sent in the form of an email with detailed information in a PDF attachment.
 This attachment may be a notification of approval, an approval pending completion of specific requirements or information on the reason for a file being declined.